-For PL/Container version 3 Beta only, add the
+- For PL/Container version 3 Beta only, add the plc_coordinator

-shared_preload_librariesserver configuration parameter.
-Be sure to retain any previous setting of the parameter.
-For example:
+server configuration parameter.
+Be sure to retain any previous setting of the

-gpconfig -s shared_preload_libraries Values on all segments are consistent GUC : shared_preload_libraries Coordinator value: diskquota Segment value: diskquota gpconfig -c shared_preload_libraries -v 'diskquota,plc_coordinator'
+gpconfig -s shared_preload_libraries Values on all segments are consistent GUC : shared_preload_libraries Master value: diskquota Segment value: diskquota gpconfig -c shared_preload_libraries -v 'diskquota,plc_coordinator'